-Panorama of Vietnam Tour is an opportunity to experience the country as a land of stunning beauty and fascination.
+Panorama of Vietnam is an excellent opportunity to experience the country as a land of stunning beauty and fascination.
 A tour designed for anyone interested in Vietnams’ history and culture.
 We visit important sites of the Vietnam War, Hanoi, Hue and Cu Chi in Saigon.
-However, this tour will show you amazing sceneries, art, culture, not to mention its cuisine.
-Opportunities are created as you travel in understand the country and its people as never before.
+However, this tour will also show you amazing sceneries, art, culture, not to mention its cuisine.
+Opportunities are created as you travel in understanding the country and its people as never before.

 At a glance